There’s Even More to Playing the Piano

 David Hall: ‘There’s More to Playing the Piano’

-A preponderance of music theory publications currently exist which are specifically tailored for those preparing to battle with the somewhat arcane requirements of compulsory exams.
+A preponderance of music theory publications currently exist which are specifically tailored for those preparing to battle with the requirements of the graded exams.
 And yet, for those who simply want to understand notation and written music in a way that’s useful and relevant to today’s piano players, the market has long been wide open.

 Finally we can welcome a simple textbook which is clear, concise, and of practical benefit.
 While not entirely eschewing the testing regime, David Hall’s excellent self-published There’s More to Playing the Piano offers a thorough explanation of music theory which is for all, and which has two very special selling points.